Buried Penis Syndrome: Hidden or Concealed Penis

 In cases where suprapubic fat and skin are covering most of the penile shaft, causing the penis to disappear inside the fat-skin cushion, a suprapubic fat removal in conjunction with removal of the excessive skin is performed under general anesthesia.
 Similar to a tummy/tuck procedure, the excessive skin-fat deposition is surgically removed allowing the penis to protrude and extend from inside of the pubic area revealing its actual length.
 Where necessary, the bilateral pubic skin at the base of the penis is additionally elevated towards the lower abdominal area providing additional improvement in the penile appearance and length.

-Buried Penis Syndrome and the ELIST implant
+Buried Penis Treatment with the ELIST implant

 Secondary Buried Penis Syndrome (resulting from excess suprapubic fat/skin-fat tissue) may benefit from the ELIST implant* as the procedure demonstrates superior results when compared to other procedures.